-Date: July 2022 Document Version: V1.2 Status: Final document for CAA Submission (Public) Document History: V1.0 Submitted to the CAA in April 2022 V1.1 Submitted to the CAA in July 2022 (Please see Change Record on CAA Airspace Change Portal for details of updates) V1.2 Following CAA request, text changes between V1.0 and V1.1 highlighted.
+Date: August 2022 Document Version: V1.3 Status: Final document for CAA Submission (Public) Document History: V1.0 Submitted to the CAA in April 2022 V1.1 Submitted to the CAA in July 2022 (Please see Change Record on CAA Airspace Change Portal for details of updates) V1.2 Following CAA request, text changes between V1.0 and V1.1 highlighted.
 We would recommend reading the change record in order to understand the requirement for and the context of the clarifications.
+V1.3 Updates to conclusion section following clarification meeting with the CAA (highlighted).